 Like many other churches, the Church of Scotland was instructed that all gatherings for worship should cease from Wednesday 17 March 2020 until further notice.
-From Sunday 4 October we are able to resume a Sunday morning service at 11am subject to the arrangements detailed above, and Sunday worship will continue to be posted on the website for those unable to attend.
+From Sunday 4 October we resumed a Sunday morning service at 11am subject to the arrangements detailed above, and Sunday worship continued to be posted on the website for those unable to attend.
 However due to new national guidance on 19 December it was decided that after the Fourth Sunday in Advent service on 20 December 2020 that there should be no further services in the church until 17 January 2021.
 However the latest restrictions mean there will be no services in the church until further notice.
 The Minister remains available by telephone on 01478 611 868 for information, prayers, comfort or any possible help needed.

 Online daily worship is available on the SANCTUARY FIRST website.